waldo/MeltingWaldo/README.md

 # MeltingWaldo
-We have a couple of iOS 500 applications - Play500 and Score Five Hundred, enjoy.
+We have a couple of iOS 500 applications - Play500 and Score500.
+Enjoy.